agtz92/continuity_backend/core/ACTIVITY.md

 - The actor (always the row's `user_id`; we don't track who-on-behalf-of-whom).
 - Project notes (`ProjectNote`) — those are a separate first-class feature in `core_projectnote`.
-Adding a note used to write a stub Update row; we dropped that to reduce noise.
+Adding a note used to write a stub Update row; we dropped that in slice 2 to reduce feed noise.
+The frontend still surfaces newly-created `ProjectNote` rows in the "Done today" section alongside `kind=NOTE` activities (see [Frontend integration](#frontend-integration) below) — but they do **not** appear in the main LogView feed.
 - Profile/category mutations.
 - Notification deliveries (those live in `core_notification`).